 So that was kind of my goal was to kind of just.
 Get to bend someone's ear or no. Pick their mind, their brain, that's the word. and just kind of, yeah, I just love learning from other people. and so that was my selfish way to get to talk to people.
 I learned more about their stories, but also hopefully, you know, in recording it benefit others too.
 That turned into the podcast, which then led me to some other stuff too, books and whatnot.
 So, yeah.
 It's a whole the whole thing

-Right?
-It's gives you a great setup for, you know, I'd love to hear about all of these things that you say you do and then use that hour to obviously have, engage in a great conversation and learn a lot about each other and hopefully make, you know, friendships or networking opportunities down the path, but also just to learn and absorb all the information that other people have to give. on the episode with Krista, we talked about the importance of, you know, women supporting women in the industry and learning from each other.
-And, and that way we aren't all trying to recreate the wheel, right?
-If someone's already built the wheel, let's, let's get together and figure out how to put an axle on this thing, or, or let's figure out like how to make a lever and pulley system.
+On the episode with Krista, we talked about the importance of women supporting women in the industry and learning from each other.
+That way we aren't all trying to recreate the wheel, right?
+If someone's already built the wheel, let's get together and figure out how to put an axle on this thing.
+Let's figure out like how to make a lever and pulley system.
 Now that we figured out this one thing, the fact that we're all trying to recreate the same thing doesn't get us anywhere.

 So it's really nice.
 It's to have, you know, my friend and I were talking, she does a lot of work with, our cycle.
 And some people are like, Oh, are you on your cycle?
 It's like, no, we have a cycle all the time.
 Like it is one big cycle.
 And so sometimes on

-SAMANTHA: That's the whole cycle thing, it's, it's, it's cyclical.
+Samantha: That's the whole cycle thing.
+It's cyclical.

-SAMANTHA: Precisely.
-So, we'll talk about the house real quick and then I want to get to the book or.
-Books, book book,
+Samantha: Precisely.
+So, we'll talk about the house real quick and then I want to get to the book.
+Books?

 And like that was just a total part of how I grew up.
 And, And there was a time I had like a pretty major breakup at one point.
 And so I ended up doing a lot of research. you know, I was like, maybe I want a doc, maybe I want to live in Thailand, maybe I want to, you know, it was just like anything.
 So like, find out the next part of my, evolution.
 But, That it was like 2016, I guess.
 And I started researching tiny homes and I was like, wait a sec.
 Maybe I could even like pull one on my car and then I could be super mobile and I could, you know, dance or the country or, I don't know it was kind of before the van life thing was totally trendy.
 It was pre that, but I was thinking at that point I would trail something and be. yeah, super portable.
 But the more I really looked into it and I went and saw a bunch of trailers, the lack of toilet, or if it did have a toilet, it made it heavier.
 And then you have to figure out where to put the gray water, where to dump, where to get electricity for yourself.